konfiger/konfiger-jvm/README.md

 Download the jar file from the [releases](https://github.com/keyvaluedb/key-value-db-java/releases) and add the downloaded `key-value-db-$.jar` to your java or android project class path or library folder.

+### Maven

+Using mvn-repo:

-To install with maven add the following repository and dependency detail to your pom.xml
+Add the following repository and dependency detail to your pom.xml

 ```xml
 <dependencies>